The Amazing Reasons Why Linen Is A Sustainable Fabric

 Linen textiles are usually biodegradable and will degrade within 7 months.
 There’s very little waste in the making of the yarn: the linseed is used for the next crop, but it can also feed people and animals.
 The oil extracted from the linseed can be used in cosmetics and paint.

-Linen’s popularity and its fame as a luxury fabric might be connected to the care to prepare the fibers -- usually dew retting, which depends on nature to soften and free the fibers from the inner core, though water and chemical retting are also possible.
-What gives the fabric its strength -- hard and sturdy fibers -- is also what causes an increase in price: being inelastic, it becomes difficult to weave, breaking easily during the production process.
+Linen’s popularity and its fame as a luxury fabric might be connected with the care taken in preparing the fibers - usually dew retting, which depends on nature to soften and free the fibers from the inner core, though water and chemical retting are also possible.
+What gives the fabric its strength - hard and sturdy fibers - is also what causes an increase in price: being inelastic, it becomes difficult to weave, breaking easily during the production process.
 Machines have to run at a slower speed to avoid breakage, and the quantity produced is, consequently, lower.

-As mentioned earlier, 80% of flax fiber production is based in France and Belgium, so its production location can also make the price higher.
-Fibers are usually spun in Europe as well, but they also can be shipped to India or China for yarn production.
-When keeping the high life span and quality of linen products and its sustainability credentials, the textile is surely a good investment to make.
+As mentioned earlier, 80% of flax fiber production is based in France and Belgium, so its production location can also increase the price.
+Fibers are usually spun in Europe as well, but they can also be shipped to India or China for yarn production.
+When maintaining the high life span and quality of linen products and their sustainability credentials, the textile is undoubtedly a good investment.

 Innovations in Linen

-Despite being a fabric used throughout millennia, the textile industry is still finding innovative uses for this fabric.
+Despite being a fabric used throughout millennia, the textile industry is still finding innovative uses for it.
 Denim made with linen instead of cotton, for example, creates the typical indigo look with a focus on sustainability and even more resistance.
-Linen blends hold lots of possibilities as well: aloe vera, for example, keeps the fabric even softer and wrinkle-free, and silk and wool make it even more versatile throughout different seasons.
+Linen blends hold many possibilities too: aloe vera, for example, keeps the fabric even softer and wrinkle-free, and silk and wool make it even more versatile throughout the seasons.
 Flannel finished linen, anyone?

 Are you thinking about sourcing linen for your future fashion creations?
-Sign up now and browse our in-stock linen offers or create your specific fabric request.
+Sign up now and browse our in-stock linen offers.